Grand Traverse County, Michigan: Geography

 According to the U.S. Census Bureau, the county has a total area of 601 sqmi, of which 464 sqmi is land and 137 sqmi (23%) is water.
 Grand Traverse County is considered to be part of Northern Michigan.
 The highest point in Grand Traverse County is Exodus Hill in Long Lake Township, and the lowest point is the Grand Traverse Bay.
-Power Island, the largest island in Grand Traverse Bay, is part of Peninsula Township.
 The county is home to many notable lakes, including Arbutus Lake, Fife Lake, Green Lake, Silver Lake, Spider Lake, and part of Elk Lake.
 The county's largest inland lake is Long Lake.

+The Old Mission Peninsula, which projects 17 mi into Grand Traverse Bay, is politically part of Grand Traverse County, and is largely part of Peninsula Township.
+Power Island, an island in Grand Traverse Bay, is also part of Peninsula Township.